Table of Contents

 • official reprimand

-• suspension for a maximum term of two years
+• suspension for a maximum period of two years

 At the criminal level

-The illegal practice of the profession is a criminal offence and liable to a fine and/or prison sentence.
+The illegal practice of the profession is a criminal offence and is punishable by a fine and/or imprisonment.

 Last update